Introduction to Stream Processing in FME

 Part 1: How to Work with High-Volume Streams in FME

 In this scenario, we’re using a simulated vehicle fleet.
-Each vehicle reports their locations to a Kafka message queue every few seconds.
-There are a variety of vehicle types like sedans, SUVs and trucks, but we’re only interested in tracking the trucks.
+Each vehicle reports its location to a Kafka message queue every few seconds.
+There are a variety of vehicle types like sedans, SUVs, and trucks, but we’re only interested in tracking the trucks.
 Storing records from every vehicle would be very expensive and require far more storage space than needed.
-Instead, the records should be filtered so that we only store the truck data.
+Instead, the records should be filtered to store only truck data.
 We will also enhance the stream messages with spatial data.

-This tutorial will show how to connect to a Kafka message queue, reduce data volumes in memory by filtering, and enhance incoming stream data into spatial data.
+This tutorial will show how to connect to a Kafka message queue, reduce memory usage by filtering, and convert incoming stream data into spatial data.

 Streams Diagrams Rebranded - Filtering - Dicard Based upon Attributes (1).png